 The Telegraph Townhomes Project is a permanently affordable, low-income housing solution.
-This groundbreaking project will consist of 52 townhomes to be sold to Whatcom County residents earning 30% – 80% of the area median income.
+This groundbreaking project will consist of 52 – 80 homes to be sold to Whatcom County residents earning 30% – 80% of the area median income.
 The land will be held in the land-trust, further reducing the cost of these energy-efficient homes to the homebuyers and maintaining the homes’ affordability.
 Currently, 12 units have been completed and sold, with four more now in construction.
 Click here to take a virtual tour of one of the units, generously put together by Laura Rex, at Stitched 360 Imaging.

 Governor Inslee on the Energy Efficiency of Our Homes: